doctrine-extensions/DoctrineExtensions/doc/timestampable.md

 - Automatic predefined date field update on creation, update, property subset update, and even on record property changes
 - ORM and ODM support using same listener
 - Specific annotations for properties, and no interface required
 - Can react to specific property or relation changes to specific value
 - Can be nested with other behaviors
 - Annotation, Yaml and Xml mapping support for extensions

-[blog_reference]: http://gediminasm.org/article/timestampable-behavior-extension-for-doctrine-2 "Timestampable extension for Doctrine 2 helps automate update of dates"
-[blog_test]: http://gediminasm.org/test "Test extensions on this blog"

 Update **2012-06-26**